koreyhinton/dot-ns/.github/README.md

 Ideally, your library of bash functions when using the non-syntactic sugar syntax (. ns scriptname) would do best to reference the full script paths to avoid collisions of duplicate filenames in the NS_PATH variable.
 Soon, ns-clone will use functions instead of aliases so it can export the ms-* prefix versions down into subshells.

+Input variables can also be required, via `. ns require varname` at the top of the script file, and if the variable is not set before running running then it will prompt for it.

 # Inline Code Blocks

 Dot-ns' pursuit of building modular bash code resulted in the use of bash features that can make for inefficient code performance because of the heavy subshell usage and the unnecessary file i/o.
 While the unnecessary file i/o can be remediated with a large refactor effort, it would be hard to do so without duplicating the data (2x the memory).